Rinzii/ccmath/README.md

 FetchContent_Declare(
         ccmath
         GIT_REPOSITORY https://github.com/Rinzii/ccmath.git
-        GIT_TAG v0.2.0 # Replace with the version you want to use )
+        GIT_TAG main # Or replace with the version you want to use such as v0.2.0 )
 FetchContent_MakeAvailable(ccmath)

 target_link_libraries(main PRIVATE ccmath::ccmath)
 ```

-CCMath is also designed with functions being freestanding and header only so you can also just drop the headers directly
+CCMath is also designed with functions being freestanding and header only, so you can also drop the headers directly
 into your project!

 ## Compiler Support